Pomax/mahjong/README.md

 This repository contains a client/server implementation for playing networked [Mahjong](https://en.wikipedia.org/wiki/Mahjong), using web sockets to connect each player to the server, specifically relying on [socket.io](http://socket.io).

 And for those who think mahjong is a single-player tile matching game: it's not.
-It's a four player competitive game around forming high-scoring tile combinations with limited common knowledge as well as limited private knowledge.
+It's a four player competitive game around forming high-scoring tile combinations with limited [common knowledge](https://en.wikipedia.org/wiki/Common_knowledge_%28logic%29) as well as [imperfect information](https://en.wikipedia.org/wiki/Perfect_information) local for each player.

 ## Running things